Archive for: Art. 131(2)(i) IPL

 July 7th, 2011, Tomasz Rychlicki

-Sfinks Polska S.A. from Łódź requested the Polish Patent Office to invalidate the rights of protection for word-figurative trade marks CLEOPATRA R-153234 and R-179260 owned by Restauracja CLEOPATRA Bachar Aziz from Lublin.
+Sfinks Polska S.A. from Łódź requested the Polish Patent Office to invalidate the rights of protection for word-figurative trade mark R-179260 owned by Restauracja CLEOPATRA Bachar Aziz from Lublin.
 Sfinks Polska is the owner of the earlier registered word-figurative trade mark SPHINX R-105162.

 R-105162